wavemaker/docs/learn/teams/manage-prefabs.md

 ## Using Prefab by Team Members

-You can start using the Prefab in WaveMaker Studio once the admin approves the Prefab.
-However, you must import the approved Prefab from **Team Prefabs** to access it from the left nav Prefab section.
+You can start using approved Prefabs in WaveMaker Studio.
+However, you must import the approved Prefab from **Team Prefabs** to access it from the left nav section of **Widgets and Prefabs**.

 - Go to **Artifacts** -> **Prefabs** -> **Team Prefabs**.